xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 7.17  Data Type at top level within project (Uses test model [2.7](#2.7))
   * 1. Cut My_DT from P1
   * 2. Paste My_DT into P3
-  * 3. Check the attribute type of Attr in CL1 by opening the set type dialog of the attribute, path 7_17_Data_Type_at_top_level::P3 will be shown and data type 7_17_Data_Type_at_top_level::P3 will not be selectable in the dialog.
+  * 3. Check the attribute type of Attr in CL1 by opening the set type dialog of the attribute, the path 7_17_Data_Type_at_top_level::P3 will be shown and data type 7_17_Data_Type_at_top_level::P3 will not be availble as a choice in the dialog.
   * 4. Restart BridgePoint
-  * 5. Check the attribute type of Attr in CL1 by opening the set type dialog of the attribute, path will be empty and data type 7_17_Data_Type_at_top_level::P3 will be selectable in the dialog (Fail).
-Now it looks like that the data type is incorrect.
+  * 5. Check the attribute type of Attr in CL1 verify the same result as step 3 above.

 7.18 Data type inside component (Uses test model [2.7](#2.7))
   * 1. Create a new UDT named My_DT2 inside COMP1-P1